olive-language/olive/README.md

 **A systems language that is easy to write, fast to run, and keeps your memory safe.**

-Olive is built for when you want the speed and safety of a systems language without the cognitive overhead of complex syntax.
-It uses clean, indentation-based structure and an ownership-based memory model (no garbage collector) to give you deterministic performance and rock-solid reliability.
+Olive is for when you want the speed of a systems language without the headache of complex syntax.
+It uses a clean, indentation-based structure and a smart memory model to give you consistent speed and stability without needing a garbage collector.

 ## Why Olive?